Nashville Woodworking School

-Those who want to build or expand their woodworking skills can turn to three learning institutions in the Nashville area.
-Learn about the program offerings and requirements, and then review a table of school stats that cover details like cost, campus setting and more.
+Those who want to build or expand their woodworking skills can turn to one learning institution in the Nashville area.
+Learn about the program offerings and requirements, and review a table of school stats that covers details like cost, campus setting and more.

-- Located around 80 miles from central Nashville, Tennessee Technical University is the only school in the area that offers formal degrees in woodworking.
+- Located around 74 miles from central Nashville, Tennessee Technological University is the only school in the area that offers formal programs in woodworking.
 Students can earn a certificate or bachelor's degree.

 The National Association of Schools of Art and Design and the Southern Association of Colleges and Schools accredit the university's Bachelor of Fine Arts program.
-The university's Craft Center gives students access to hands-on workshops in various crafts including, clay, fibers, glass, wood and metals.
+Tennessee Tech's Craft Center gives students access to hands-on workshops in various crafts including, clay, fibers, glass, wood and metals.
 There is also a campus gallery that regularly offers exhibitions featuring the works of area artists.
 In general, most of the core courses take place at the university's Appalachian Center for Craft.
-However, students can take some of the general education classes for the bachelor's degree program at the main Cookeville campus.

 Certificate of Completion in Wood

-Students earn 47 credits as part of the certificate program.
+Students earn 48 credits for the certificate program.
 They begin by taking foundation courses that cover drawing, art history and art design.
 From there, students can take concentrated classes in woodworking.
 The studio classes give them the opportunity to practice their craft skills through hands-on projects.
 The certificate program is meant for students who may not want a college degree in the woodworking field.
 Rather, they may be looking for professional training in woodworking and the option to take independent study courses.

 Bachelor of Fine Arts with a Concentration in Wood